coding-cat-official/coding-cat/README.md

 # Welcome to Coding Cat

 In browser IDE with auto-tested problems in Python.
 Problems are organized around categories that denote their difficulty.
-This project is inspired by [Coding Bat](https://www.codingbat.com).
+This project is inspired by [CodingBat](https://www.codingbat.com).

-The site can be found at [coding-cat.club](https://coding-cat.club).
+The site can be found at https://coding-cat.onrender.com/.

 ## Run Locally